biobakery/MetaPhlAn/README.md

 done
 ```

 After this step, you will have a folder "sams" containing the sam files and other MetaPhlAn2 output files.
 This step will take around 270 minutes.
-If you want to skip this step, you can download the sam files from **this link**.
+If you want to skip this step, you can download the sam files from the folder "sams" in [this link](https://www.dropbox.com/sh/m4na8wefp53j8ej/AABA3yVsG26TbB0t1cnBS9-Ra?dl=0).

 Step 3.
 Produce the consensus-marker files which are the input for MetaPhlAn3_Strainer: